kevinddchen/wavey/README.md

 ## Manifesto

- -  I don't like the [Nearshore Wave Prediction System (NWPS) model viewer](https://polar.ncep.noaa.gov/nwps/nwpsloop.php?site=MTR&loop=sigwaveheight&cg=3) because you have to scroll through the frames manually and it is difficult to get a numerical value for the wave height.
+ -  I don't like the [Nearshore Wave Prediction System (NWPS) model viewer](https://polar.ncep.noaa.gov/nwps/nwpsloop.php?site=MTR&loop=sigwaveheight&cg=3) because you have to click through the frames and it is difficult to get a numerical value for the wave height.
- -  I don't like [Windy](https://www.windy.com/36.616/-121.889/gfsWaves/waves?gfs,36.515,-121.898,11) because the forecasts don't make much sense between dive sites; when Breakwater has a 6 ft swell it is no issue, but when Monastery has a 6 ft swell it is un-divable!
+ -  I don't like [Windy](https://www.windy.com/36.616/-121.889/gfsWaves/waves?gfs,36.515,-121.898,11) because the forecasts don't make much sense between dive sites; why is a 6 ft swell at Breakwater no big deal, but a 6 ft swell at Monastery un-divable?!

 **The goal of this project is to combine the accuracy of NWPS with the user interface of Windy.**

+## Summary

 The wave and swell forecast data for [NWPS](https://polar.ncep.noaa.gov/nwps/) is obtained from https://nomads.ncep.noaa.gov/.
 The map visuals were kept largely intact, with the major modifications being zooming into the Monterey peninsula, and adding a slider to scrub through time.